juliasilge/tidytext/README.md

 ### Tidying document term matrices

-Many existing text mining datasets are in the form of a DocumentTermMatrix class (from the tm package).
+Some existing text mining datasets are in the form of a DocumentTermMatrix class (from the tm package).
 For example, consider the corpus of 2246 Associated Press articles from the topicmodels dataset.

 ```r